 - Add the wine.
 Mix well.
 Cook about 2 minutes, until most of the wine evaporates.

-- Add the broth and the black pepper.
+- Add the beef broth and the black pepper.
 Bring to a boil.
-Reduce heat to medium-low and simmer, stirring often, 20-30 minutes, until soup is noticeably thicker.
+Reduce heat to medium-low and simmer, uncovered, stirring often, until soup is noticeably thicker, about 20 minutes.
 Serve immediately.